ADVERTISEMENT

 TIPS

 i.)
 The speaker presented his choice at once and started talking about his practices of being tidy.
-He admitted that he even practiced tidiness at work but not as much as he did at his own house and provided a brief reason about it.
+He admitted that he even practiced tidiness at work but not as much as he did at his own house and provided a brief reason for it.
 Simple and clear!

 ii.)
 The speaker provided a negative answer and expressed how embarrassing for him to admit that he wasn’t tidy.
 That itself sounded very natural which is very important in getting a good mark since he showed to the examiner that he’s a natural speaker of the English language.

-Meaning of Words and Phrases Sources: 1, 2
+Meaning of Words and Phrases Sources: Collins, Macmillan, Cambridge, Oxford

 Julius Malaza